Skip to content

 If (condition)..Then

-{Statement or a block of statement}
+{Statement or series of statements}

 Else

-{Statement or a block of statement}
+{Statement or series of statements}

 End if